Core Beliefs

 10. The Righteous and Wicked

-We believe that there is a radical and essential difference between the righteous and the wicked; that only such as through faith are justified in the name of the Lord Jesus Christ, and sanctified by the Spirit of God, are truly righteous in God's esteem; while all such who continue in impenitence and unbelief are in His sight wicked, and under the curse; and that this distinction holds among men both during life and after death, in the everlasting conscious suffering of the lost.
+We believe that there is a radical and essential difference between the righteous and the wicked; that only such as through faith are justified in the name of the Lord Jesus Christ, and sanctified by the Spirit of God, are truly righteous in God's esteem.
+All who continue in impenitence and unbelief are in His sight wicked, and still under the Curse.
+This distinction holds among men both during life and after death, in the everlasting conscious suffering of the lost.
 (Mal.
 3:18; Matt.
 25:34-41; Luke 6:25; Rom.
 6:17-23)

 11. The Return of Christ